Stand Out of Our Light: Freedom and Resistance in the Attention EconomyJames Williams

-By submitting a submission for the Prize, individually or with others, you agree to be legally bound by these Prize Rules.
+By submitting a submission for the Nine Dots Prize (‘the Prize’), individually or with others, you agree to be legally bound by these Prize Rules.
 If you do not wish to be bound by these Prize Rules, please do not submit.

-In these Prize Rules, “you” or “your” means you, the author submitting a submission for the Prize.
-References to the “Foundation”, “we” or “our” means The Kadas Prize Foundation, an English registered charity and company limited by guarantee, of Marble Arch House, 66 Seymour Street, London, W1H 5BT with registered company no. 08991513 and registered charity no. 1157614.
+In these Prize Rules, “you” or “your” means you, the author (or co-author) submitting a submission for the Prize.
+References to the “Foundation”, “we” or “our” means The Kadas Prize Foundation, an English registered charity and company limited by guarantee, of The Harley Building, 79 New Cavendish Street, London W1W 6XB with registered company no. 08991513 and registered charity no. 1157614.

-These Prize Rules should be read in conjunction with the Submission Guidance for Applicants.
+These Prize Rules should be read in conjunction with the Nine Dots Prize submission guidance for applicants 2022.

 The Kadas Prize Foundation awards the Prize (set out in more detail below), in cooperation with Cambridge University Press (CUP) and the Centre for Research in the Arts, Social Sciences and Humanities at the University of Cambridge (CRASSH).

 All submissions must be submitted through the online submission form on our website www.ninedotsprize.org.
 No entries submitted via other routes will be accepted.
+The deadline for applications is 11.59am GMT (midday) on 23 January 2023.
 Late submissions will not be accepted or those over the set word limits.
-All submissions must comply with our Submission Guidance for Applicants.
+All submissions must comply with our Submission Guidance for Applicants 2022.

 Entrants should receive emailed confirmation of their submission.
 If they do not hear within five working days, they should contact the Prize at firstname.lastname@example.org.

 The Foundation is not responsible for contacting or responding to entrants who provide unclear or incomplete information or for submissions that are lost, misdirected, delayed or destroyed.